Mark Hylton (sprinter): Biography

-In 1997, he competed at the World Championships in the 4 x 400 metres relay as part of the British team that originally finished second but were upgraded to gold as a result of the disqualification of the US team.
+In 1997, he competed at the World Championships in the 4 × 400 metres relay as part of the British team that originally finished second but were upgraded to gold as a result of the disqualification of the US team.
 He only raced in the heats, but still received a medal.
 He also won the inaugural European U23 Championships 400 metres title.
 This year he won his third and final AAA indoor 400 metres title.

-In 1998, he competed at the European Championships as part of the British team in the 4 x 400 metres relay, winning a gold medal.
-Later in the year he represented England in the Commonwealth Games in the 4 x 400 metres relay, winning silver.
+In 1998, he competed at the European Championships as part of the British team in the 4 × 400 metres relay, winning a gold medal.
+Later in the year he represented England in the Commonwealth Games in the 4 × 400 metres relay, winning silver.
 He won a silver medal over 400 metres at the AAA Indoor Championships.

-In 1999, he raced as part of the British team in the 4 x 400 metres relay at the World Championships, failing to qualify for the final.
-He came third outdoors over 400m at the AAA Championships.
+In 1999, he raced as part of the British team in the 4 × 400 metres relay at the World Championships, failing to qualify for the final.
+He came third outdoors over 400 m at the AAA Championships.
 He won a bronze medal over 400 metres at the AAA Indoor Championships.

 He tested positive for nandrolone in 1999, but a two-year ban was overturned following an appeal which revealed errors in the testing of his sample.
 One aspect of the test showed a level of nandrolone at three nanograms per millilitre (one nanogram above the maximum limit), but flaws in other aspects saw the ban dismissed due to reasonable doubt.

-In 2001, he competed in the 4 x 400 metres relay at the World Indoor Championships for Great Britain, finishing fourth in the final.
-That year he also competed in the 4 x 400 metres relay at the World Championships, racing only in the heats.
+In 2001, he competed in the 4 × 400 metres relay at the World Indoor Championships for Great Britain, finishing fourth in the final.
+That year he also competed in the 4 × 400 metres relay at the World Championships, racing only in the heats.
 He also won the Scottish Championships 200 metres that year, as an international competitor.
 He came third outdoors over 400 metres at the AAA Championships.
 He won the South of England 400 metres title.

-In 2002, he raced for England in the heats of the 4 x 400 metres relay as part of the team that won gold at the Commonwealth Games.
+In 2002, he raced for England in the heats of the 4 × 400 metres relay as part of the team that won gold at the Commonwealth Games.

-In 2003, he competed in the 4 x 400 metres relay as part of the British team that won silver at the World Indoor Championships for Great Britain.
+In 2003, he competed in the 4 × 400 metres relay as part of the British team that won silver at the World Indoor Championships for Great Britain.
 He only raced in the heats, but still received a medal.